MuggleNet

 MuggleNet is the Internet's oldest and largest Harry Potter and Wizarding World fansite.
-Founded in 1999, MuggleNet distinguished itself early on by its unique and comprehensive content.
-Barely one year after it was launched, the site was seeing hundreds of thousands of daily visitors each month at its peak.
+MuggleNet was founded in 1999.
 It has expanded over the years to include a handful of partner podcasts, a separate book blog, over half a dozen published works and live events.
 At one point, it also ran its own forums, social network and separate fan fiction website.
-MuggleNet currently features over 200 pages of content plus an archive of over 18,000 articles, including news, editorials, recipes, a caption contest and more.
-Originally owned by founder Emerson Spartz, MuggleNet became an independently-owned and operated brand in early 2020 and, according to its Twitter bio, has been women-led since 2017.
+Originally owned by founder Emerson Spartz, MuggleNet became an independently owned and operated brand in early 2020.